Jaammerr/The-Dawn-Bot/README.md

 A database is used to save time and optimize.
 In this case, the script do not need to solve the captcha every time log in.
 (The old authorization token is used)

-[EXPORT WALLETS]

-Export of wallets is available, since the server automatically creates wallets for each account.
-Only the private key is exported.

 [EMAILS]

 If you receive an error that your mail is not supported, go to the configuration and add an IMAP server for your mail domain.
 It is important to remember that popular services use application passwords instead of email passwords.
-For example, for Gmail or Outlook mail, you need to enter not a password, but an application code, otherwise you will receive an error.
+For example, for Gmail mail, you need to enter not a password, but an application code, otherwise you will receive an error.

 ## ⚙️ Config (config > settings.yaml):